The Bible says in Phil.

 Him.
 Hopefully that whatever you do, you are consciously doing it out of

 service to Jesus Christ.
 You are not doing it for yourself.
-You are doing it as
+You are doing it as a means to serve Jesus your Master.

 Paul

-twice as much.
-“He that speaks of himself seeks his
+least twice as much.
+He that speaks of himself

-saints in Christ Jesus which are at Philippi.”
-The word “saint” means holy.
-The idea in organized religion that only some
+all the saints in Christ Jesus which are at Philippi.
+The word saint means holy.
+The idea in

-Christians are saints is a false idea.
-God views every believer as a saint
+organized religion that only some Christians are saints is a false idea.
+God

-because of what Christ has done for us.
-The righteousness of Christ is credited
+views every believer as a saint because of what Christ has done for us.
+The

-to our account.
-All of our own righteousness is as filthy rags, but God views
+our own righteousness is as filthy rags, but God views us as holy.
+He calls us

-us as holy.
-He calls us saints.
-You can never attain to this kind of
+saints.
+You can never attain to this kind of righteousness by your own good works.

-as soon as you believe.
-It’s a wonderful thing to know that God thinks you are
+wonderful thing to know that God thinks you are holy.
+He calls you a saint.

-saints in Christ Jesus.”
-If you are “in Christ Jesus” then you are a saint.
-It’s
+Paul wrote to all the saints in Christ Jesus.
+If you are in Christ Jesus then you are a saint.
+It is not what you have done that makes

-Jesus Christ that makes the difference.
+the difference.
+It is your relationship to Jesus Christ that makes the

-Paul wrote “to all the saints.”
+Paul wrote to all the saints.
 There

 certainly is an equality to all believers.
 The Bible has been given to us all